 If you choose to go along to get along, give Tim the spreadsheets he seeks and invest in a blazer.

 Tim inexcusably stepped over the line when he commented on your personal life.
 Nothing in his managerial role gives him this right.
 Tim did what many do when they vault onto their superior high horse because they’ve benefited from luck or good circumstances.
 Because you’ve had more than one marriage and he remains married to his childhood sweetheart, Tim assumes this makes him a better person.
 Perhaps you made bad marital choices or possibly you had more challenges than Tim and are now a stronger, better person than Tim will be because of the lessons you’ve learned.
 Regardless, multiple marriages have no bearing on your job.
+Further, in several states including Alaska, marital status–or changes in marital status–is a legally protected category.
+Tim thus might have made an EEO blunder.

 Next, does your board of directors have a policy that allows employees to file a grievance with them?
 If so, consider doing so.
 Your five-year track record and good results give you leverage, as does the fact that Alaska, like California, Connecticut, Florida, Delaware, Illinois, and Washington, prohibit marital status discrimination.
 Although one comment alone rarely constitutes discrimination, marital status discrimination protects employees from employer discrimination due to their legal status of being married, single, separated, or divorced.
 If your noard members have common sense, they’ll tell Tim to stop his personal jabs.
 If not, start taping Tim’s comments about divorced people, particularly if he again chastises you, and file a complaint with your state’s commission on human rights.